ducandu/spygame/docs/how_to_build_a_platformer_with_spygame.rst

     :alt:

 We will later add custom properties also to the other tiles in the *generic* tileset (when we talk about slopes in the next tutorial), but for now, the fully filled red square will be enough to get us started.
-It will allow us to create a floor, walls and some simple stairs-like structure.
+It will allow us to create a floor, some walls and a simple, stairs-like structure.

 The Collision Layer